White cheese: Nicaragua

 In Nicaraguan cuisine, queso blanco is a firm cheese used for frying: queso frito.
 Cheese is one of the most popular dairy products in the daily diet.
 You can find various kinds, including cuajada fresca (fresh curd), cuajada ahumada (smoked curd) with and without chili, and cuajada ahumada with spices.

 The smoking process varies.
-They shape small balls, put them on a wooden grill called tapezco, and light a fire underneath using firewood that produces lots of smoke.
-Another way is to bake them in an oven for 10 minutes until they turn golden and get that smoky flavor.
+They are shaped into small balls, put on a wooden grill called tapezco, and a fire is lit underneath using firewood that produces significant amounts of smoke.
+Another preparation method is to bake them in an oven for 10 minutes until they are golden and have acquired a smoky flavor.

 People enjoy these cheeses with güirila or corn tortillas, or use them as fillings in tamales.
 They also mix cheese into corn masa in revueltas and use it as a filling in griddled quesadillas, or add rapadura de dulce or sugar for fillings in oven-baked empanadas.

 Peru

 In Peruvian cuisine, several recipes mix queso fresco and spices to make a spicy cold sauce eaten over peeled boiled potatoes, such as papa a la huancaína or ocopa.